UK police say man who shot and killed 5 had gun license

 Gun crimes are rare in Britain, where there are strict firearm control rules.
-The country’s last mass shooting was more than a decade ago.

 Shaun Sawyer, chief constable for Devon and Cornwall police, told reporters that officers responding to multiple emergency calls at 6:11 p.m. arrived six minutes later at an address in Plymouth’s Keyham neighborhood, where Davison had shot and killed a woman who lived there.
 Police are investigating whether Davison and the victim were related, he said.